Washington Crossing the Delaware (1851 paintings): History

 Emanuel Leutze grew up in America, then returned to Germany as an adult, where he conceived the idea for this painting during the Revolutions of 1848.
 Hoping to encourage Europe's liberal reformers through the example of the American Revolution, and using American tourists and art students as models and assistants, among them Worthington Whittredge and Andreas Achenbach, Leutze finished the first painting in 1850.
 Just after it was completed, the first version was damaged by fire in his studio, subsequently restored, and acquired by the Kunsthalle Bremen.
 On September 5, 1942, during World War II, it was destroyed in a bombing raid by the Allied forces.

 The second painting, a full-sized replica of the first, was begun in 1850 and placed on exhibition in New York in October 1851.
 More than 50,000 people viewed it.
-The painting was originally bought by Marshall O. Roberts for $10,000 (at the time, an enormous sum.
-Approximately $350,000 in 2021).
+The painting was originally bought by Marshall O. Roberts for $10,000—an enormous sum at the time, equivalent to approximately $350,000 in 2021.
 After changing ownership several times, it was finally donated to the Metropolitan Museum of Art by John Stewart Kennedy in 1897.
 Washington Rallying the Troops at Monmouth, Leutze's companion piece to Washington Crossing the Delaware is displayed in the Heyns (East) Reading Room of Doe Library at the University of California, Berkeley.

 The painting was lent at least twice in its history.
 In the early 1950s, it was part of an exhibition in Dallas, Texas.
 Then, beginning in 1952, it was exhibited for several years at the United Methodist Church in Washington Crossing, Pennsylvania, not far from the scene of the painting.
 Today, it is on exhibition at the Metropolitan Museum of Art.

 In January 2002, the painting was defaced when a former Metropolitan Museum of Art guard glued a picture of the September 11 attacks to it.
 No major damage was caused to the painting.

 The simple frame that had been with the painting for over 90 years turned out not to be the original frame that Leutze designed.
 A photograph taken by Mathew Brady in 1864 was found in the New-York Historical Society in 2007 showing the painting in a spectacular eagle crested frame.
 The 12 ft x 21 ft carved replica frame was created using this photo by Eli Wilner & Company in New York City.
 The carved eagle-topped crest alone is 14 ft wide.

 The third version of the painting, a smaller-scale version of the original, hung in the White House receiving room from 1979 to 2014.
 The painting was acquired by Mary Burrichter and Bob Kierlin, who contributed to the founding of the Minnesota Marine Art Museum in Winona, Minnesota, and put on display as the centerpiece of the museum's American collection.

 In May 2022, the third version of the painting was auctioned by Christie's and sold for $45 million.